See our Dr. Energy dealership’s video on…

 Cellulose popularity today over fiberglass is because studies suggest that because of its density, cellulose is better at protecting a building from fire damage than is fiberglass.

-Cellulose insulation has the highest recycled content of any popular insulation type installed today.
+Cellulose insulation has the highest recycled content of any popular blown-in insulation type installed today.

 Blown: cellulose is installed into new and existing buildings.

-1. Loose fill is most used for adding insulation to an older building’s attic.
+1. Loose fill is most used for adding to an older building’s attic insulation.

 2. Blown cellulose can be retrofitted into existing walls by drilling 2-inch holes between wall studs and filling the wall cavity with the material.